-Examples of other institutional activities include operation of residence halis, diving halls, hospitals and clinics, student unions, intercollegiate athletics, boolestores, faculty housing, student apartments, guest houses, chapels, theaters, public museums, and oline similar auxiliary enterprises.
-This definition also includes any other extegerous of activities, costs of which are "unallowable" to Federal awards, unless otherwise indicated in an award. in an award.
+Examples of other institutional activities include operation of residence halls, dining halls, hospitals and clinics, student unions, intercollegiate athletics, bookstores, faculty housing, student apartments, guest houses, chapels, theaters, public museums, and other similar auxiliary enterprises.
+This definition also includes any other categories of activities, costs of which are "unallowable" to Federal awards, unless otherwise indicated in an award.

-2. Criteria far Distribution
+2. Criteria for Discribution

 a.
-Hasa period.
-A base period for distribu-tion of indirect (F&A) costs is the period during which the costs are incurred.
-The base period normally should coincide with the fiscal year established by the mattintion, but in any avent the base period should be so selected as to avoid inequities in the disbribution of cests, b.
+Base period.
+A base period for distribution of indirect (F&A) costs is the period during which the costs are incurred.
+The base period normally should coincide with the fiscal year established by the institution. but in any event the base period should be so selected as to avoid inequities in the distribution of costs.

+b.
 Need for cost groupings.
-The overall obb.
-Next for cost groupings the oversit or-jective of the indirect (F&A) cost allocation process is to distribute the indirect (F&A) costs described in Section B, Idantification and assignment of indirect (F&A) costs, to
+The overall objective of the indirect (F&A) cost allocation process is to distribute the indirect (F&A) costs described in Section B. Identification and assignment of indirect (F&A) costs, to